 From the jitters on the initial dates and the light in your eyes when you look at them to the absolute electricity you experience around them and the first kiss – everything seems perfect.
-The oxytocins released into your brain because of this state of happiness can cause you to have a constant state of high, insomnia, and even loss of appetite.
+The oxytocin released into your brain because of this state of happiness can cause you to have a constant state of high or even keep you up at night.

 2. The Crisis Stage

-As the honeymoon period gets over after a few months of dating, the dopamine eventually runs out.
+As the honeymoon period often starts to come to an end after a few months of dating, the dopamine eventually runs out.
 This is where trouble kicks in.
-It is the tricky stage where you start getting to know the person better, making things more clear.
+It is the tricky stage where you start getting to know the person deeper, making things more clear.

 Once you get comfortable with each other, you will start noticing the littlest of things, which may even annoy you.
-Whether it is forgetting the laundry in the dryer, leaving dishes in the kitchen sink, or saying something unkind in front of the others’ friends, anything can become topics for arguments and result in relationship anxiety.
+Whether it is leaving dishes in the kitchen sink or saying something unkind in front of the others’ friends, anything can become topics for arguments and result in relationship anxiety.

 But this is also the stage in which your bond with each other is put to the test.
-Unfortunately, some couples go through this stage and choose to break up by the end of it in case they feel that their current partner isn’t right for them in the long run.
-However, others power through and clear their differences, embracing the little quips and annoying habits.
+Unfortunately, some couples go through this stage and choose to break up by the end of it because they feel that their current partner isn’t right for them in the long run.
+However, others work through their differences, sometimes even embracing the little quips and annoying habits.